allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_exp_modifying.md

 ## Data augmentation

-Modify the on-the-fly data augmentation applied to frames input from the select Dataset versions and filtered by the frame filters.
+Modify the on-the-fly data augmentation applied to frames input from the select Hyper Dataset versions and filtered by the frame filters.
 Data augmentation is applied in steps, where each step applies a method, operation, and strength.

 For more detailed information, see [Data Augmentation](../dataviews.md#data-augmentation).